 Make UK are pleased to support the Defence Secretary’s drive to grow our national prosperity from defence activity.

-The UK’s defence supply chain operates at the technical frontier, delivering the cutting-edge innovation that is essential to ensuring that our Armed Forces are, and remain, ahead of their competitors and adversaries.
+The UK’s defence supply chain operates at the technical frontier, delivering the cutting-edge innovation that is essential to ensuring that our armed forces are, and remain, ahead of their competitors and adversaries.

 In doing so our industry does more than just help to safeguard our national security; it makes a vital contribution to our prosperity.

-Recent announcements highlighting the importance of Defence to the UK economy include:
+Recent announcements highlighting the importance of defence to the UK economy include:

-A £500m contract from the US Department of Defense centred on the Defence Electronics and Components Agency in Sealand, North Wales, to repair state-of-the-art F-35 Lighting fighter jets, cementing the UK’s role as the Global Repair Hub for F-35 aircraft.
+a £500-million contract from the US Department of Defense centred on the Defence Electronics and Components Agency in Sealand, North Wales, to repair state-of-the-art F-35 Lighting fighter jets, cementing the UK’s role as the Global Repair Hub for F-35 aircraft.